dimajix/flowman/docs/setup/emr.md

 ### 1. Build a fat jar

-Normally, you need to be a Maven expert to build such a fat jar.
+Normally, one needs to be a Maven expert to build such a fat jar.
 But not so with Flowman, since it provides a plugin for Maven, the so-called `flowman-maven-plugin`, which greatly simplifies building such fat jars.
-You can find a detailed description for using the plugin at [Using Flowman Maven Plugin](../workflow/maven-plugin.md).
+One can find a detailed description for using the plugin at [Using Flowman Maven Plugin](../workflow/maven-plugin.md).

 In this case, we need a small `pom.xml` file (this is the build descriptor for Maven), which looks as follows: